hyperfy-io/hyperfy-docs/docs/developers/destructibles.md

 ## Light

 This is where it gets a bit more complex.
 We are going to add a light component and have it react to the sync state variable.
 When the state of `active` changes, if the state is `false` we will briefly flash the light and have it fade out over a specified duration.
-If the state is `true` we will reset things.
+If the state is `true` we will reset everything.

-We added a `arealight` component with a ton of editor fields to control the properties of the light including position, sound, and color.
-The component is conditionally rendered based on an enablelight editor field, which allows the user to disable the dynamic light.
-We also added a `giflifetime` editor field which will be used to time the light cleanup.
+Add an `arealight` component plus some editor fields to control the properties of the light including position, intensity, and color.
+Conditionally render the component based on an enablelight editor field, which allows the user to disable the dynamic light.
+Also, we need to add a `giflifetime` editor field which will be used to clean up the light side effect.

 To adjust the intensity of our light we need to import `useState` from react and create an `intensity` state variable which we can set using `setIntensity`.
-We also need a reference to our `audio` component, so we import `useRef` from react and create a `lightRef` which we pass into the `ref` prop of our sound.
+We also need a reference to our `light` component, so we import `useRef` from react and create a `lightRef` which we pass into the `ref` prop of our light.

-Because we are dealing with side-effects we need to use useEffect from react.
-We will have the `active` variable as our effect's dependency.
+Because we are dealing with side-effects we need to use `useEffect` from react.
+We will us the `active` variable as our effect's dependency.
 In order to avoid glitches on the server, we need to check if the code is running on the client or the server.
 In our effect, we first check if the code is running on the client by checking `!world.isServer`.

-if the app state is NOT active, use `setIntensity` to set it to the lightintensity variable, which will turn the light on (if it's enabled in the editor field).
+If the app state is NOT active (meaning it has been destroyed), use `setIntensity` to turn the light on (if it's enabled in the editor field).
+If our state is active, we reset the light intensity back to 0.

 Next, we create a `world.onUpdate` function, which will be fired every frame and give us a `delta` variable representing the amount of time in seconds since the last frame.
 We assign this to a variable `cleanup` which will be called later, to unsubscribe from the event.

-Inside the `onUpdate` function we add up the delta time to our total time elapsed, and if the elapsed time is greater than our light lifetime we set the intensity of the light to 0 and prevent further loops.
+Inside the `onUpdate` function we add up the delta time to our total time elapsed, and if the elapsed time is greater than our `lightlifetime` we set the intensity of the light to 0 and set fading=false to prevent further loops before cleanup.
 If not enough time has elapsed, we do a linear fade between our maximum intensity and 0, and set the intensity to that value.

 The onUpdate function would run forever like this unless we unsubscribe to it.
 This is why we use setTimeout to cleanup this function.
 After a specified duration, the cleanup function is called and the opacity is set to 0.
 The duration is called `giflifetime` because we will also be cleaning up the gif effect in here later.

-If our state is active, we reset the light intensity back to 0.
+This might be a messy way to do this in React but it works well enough.

+We also added in the `world.trigger()` calls in the appropriate places now, because this section wasn't big enough..

 <details>
 <summary>Click to view code</summary>